 The Cat's Meow: Former CSL students revolutionize cat toy industry

 Students that pass through CSL have the potential to change the industries they enter after graduation.
 For many of them that means the computer science, electrical engineering, or cyber security fields.
-While former students Dave Cohen, Michael Friedman, and David Jun all received graduate-level degrees in electrical engineering, which was only half of creating their innovative start up.
+While former students Dave Cohen, Michael Friedman, and David Jun all received graduate-level degrees in electrical engineering, that was only half of creating their innovative start up.
 The industry they revolutionized?
 Cat toys.

 Mousr, the first toy to come out of the trio’s startup Petronics, is an autonomous robot mouse.
 The new product officially hit the market last spring and has been a hit with its cat customers ever since.